alkn86/Provectus/ReadMeFirst.txt

 Login: root
 Password: PerlStudent

 Then, before using CGI scripts, execute 'create_table.pl' at first.
-It will create new `customer` table in customers DB.
-After that you can use a scripts.
+It will create new `customer` and `comments` tables in customers DB.
+After thatyou can use a scripts.

 Thank you!
 A.K.